 Your device must also have a functioning, internal web cam (external web cams are not recommended).

-The computer you install the software on and undertake the face recognition process on must be the same computer you use on the day of the KBA.
+You must ensure that you have permissions to download the software to the computer and that you have access to the computer on the day of the assessment.
+Whichever computer you use to install the software on and undertake the face recognition process on must be the same computer you use on the day.

 You must be connected to the internet to begin each paper.
 However, the Orzone software is designed to allow you to continue with your KBA if you temporarily lose internet connection during a paper, and your results will automatically be synced with the server once your connection is restored.
 Be aware that images within questions cannot be displayed unless you are connected to the internet, these questions should be bookmarked to return to when your internet connection is restored.